Q&A on UWCSEA admissions

 Since we typically receive 2-3 applications per place for all available places at each campus, a dual campus applicant does not necessarily have a much higher chance of being offered a place; however, it does give us more flexibility when selecting students from our eligible pools for offers.

-If I have applied to both campuses, how do you select which campus to offer?
+If I have made a dual application, how do you select which campus to offer?
 If I have applied for more than one child, will they be split across campuses, or will they be offered a place on the same campus?

 If you submit dual applications for more than one child, your children will be considered for offers at both campuses and which campus we may offer will depend on space availability in the relevant grades, as well as our usual allocation criteria.